The Access Model: A 1:1 Framework For Teaching With Technology

 - All technology doesn’t need to be the same–one student can use a smartphone while the other uses a Chromebook, for example.
 What does need to be uniform is the access mentioned above.

-It makes little sense to use tablets to provide a learning experience similar to the one provided in its absence.
-This makes both the tablet’s performance and the learning experience clumsy and ineffective.
+- It makes little sense to use technology to provide a learning experience similar to the one provided in its absence.
+This makes both the technology’s performance and the learning experience clumsy and ineffective.

-A key factor in teaching with iPads then is to rethink the learning process using the potential provided by both 1:1 screen access, and the mobility and personalization they allow.
+- A key factor in teaching with technology that–is to rethink the learning process using the potential provided by both 1:1 screen access, and the mobility and personalization they allow.